 Klein views the array of disparate and sometimes isolated campaigns against oil and gas extraction that have taken place globally in the past decade as part of an overarching rebellion, which she dubs ‘Blockadia’.
 However, it’s not always clear whether these struggles actually see themselves as part of a unified effort, or if such a vision represents aspirational thinking by those of us who would like to see a more robust movement against climate change.

 On the ground in North Dakota, the fight has been primarily framed around water, not climate.
-In claiming their status as protectors, members of the Standing Rock resistance have focused on defence of natural resources and tribal sovereignty.
+In claiming their status as protectors, members of the Standing Rock resistance have focused on defense of natural resources and tribal sovereignty.

 Yet water flows downstream.
 A polluted river in North Dakota not only affects local residents, but contaminates a water system extending south to the Gulf of Mexico.
 Likewise, the insistence of one community that the natural systems sustaining life should not be sacrificed for oil profits can feed streams and springs of revolt that are vital to the climate movement.